What are the applications of bipolar transistors (bipolar junction transistors: BJTs)?

 *hFE varies with the collector-emitter voltage, which depends on external circuitry.

-For a description of hFE, also see the FAQ entry, “What is the relationship between the base-emitter and the collector-emitter voltages of a bipolar transistor?”.
+For a description of hFE, also see the FAQ entry, “What is the relationship between the base current and collector current of a bipolar junction transistor (BJT) ?”.

 開啟新視窗